 For 1.5 hours once a month on Friday mornings for the first year of training, each CAP 1 fellow participates in this rotation where direct supervision and guidance is provided to foster skill building in diagnostic assessments.
 Through this rotation, fellows gain experience and confidence in evaluating new patients through the general intake clinic process.
 The objective of this rotation is to develop proficiency in the evaluation and treatment of the wide range of non-emergent psychiatric problems at the point of entry into psychiatric services.
 Fellows are expected to gather and integrate clinical information and collaborate with schools and other providers with the goal of formulating each case to provide initial treatment recommendations and initiate treatment planning.
-Fellows benefit from direct supervision and/or by use of the one-way mirror video suite.
+Fellows benefit from direct supervision.
 New cases seen by the fellows will be incorporated into their longitudinal treatment caseload.

 In both years of training, fellows gain experience in building and managing an outpatient caseload.
 Fellows also take call from home approximately every tenth night, gaining essential skills in emergency assessment and triage management, crisis intervention, and treatment planning.

 Through this experience, fellows learn to provide efficient, expert child and adolescent psychiatric emergency assessments, interventions and treatment planning.
 They also gain experience in collaborating with community agencies and hospital staff including nurses, social workers, pediatric specialists, abuse team workers, and other health care professionals in crisis situations.
 A faculty attending is also on call every night to supervise all cases and provide clinical assistance as needed.

-Fellows who work on call past 10 p.m. are considered to be post-call, and are required to take off the following afternoon to ensure adequate time for rest and personal activities.
-Fellows are not expected to carry their beepers after hours when they are not on call.
+Fellows who are in the hospital on call past 10 p.m. are considered to be post-call, and are required to take off the following afternoon to ensure adequate time for rest and personal activities.
+Fellows are not expected to carry their pagers after hours when they are not on call.